rajvi08/radical_prototype/README.md

 ## Project Overview

 Radical_Prototype is a design research project that explores how architectural systems can integrate **energy, data, and infrastructure** into modular, reconfigurable building elements.
-The project proposes *Modulons* — self-contained architectural units that can generate, store, and distribute resources such as energy, data, air, and water, while being assembled into larger spatial frameworks.
+The project proposes *Modulons* a self-contained architectural units that can generate, store, and distribute resources such as energy, data, air, and water, while being assembled into larger spatial frameworks.

-Rather than treating buildings as static envelopes, this project frames architecture as an **active system** composed of interoperable units that respond to environmental inputs and infrastructural flows.
+Rather than treating buildings as static envelopes, this project frames architecture as an active system composed of interoperable building blocks whose functions adapt to environmental and geographic conditions—such as water extraction from atmospheric humidity in arid regions, air filtration in polluted contexts, or energy generation based on local climatic availability.

 ---